Skip to main content

 SW Christian leads match 2-0

 Southwest Christian never let New Life Academy get closer than a few points in the second set.
 The Stars have been formidable at the net behind Breanna and Avery Beckering, who enter the third set with a combined 20 kills.
-The Stars shot an impressive .440% in the second set.
+The Stars hit an impressive .440% in the second set.

 — Marcus Fuller